hark130/Tong_Its/README.md

 ## Refactoring
 * Better way to move cards from a game-private deck member variable to a player-private hand member variable than "tempDeck"?
+* Current method of moving cards is clunky!
+* Template parent class to derive Player and Game classes from so that Player and Game may share common functionality (and use protected?)
+    [ ] move_one_card()?
+* Better user input tactics in the user interface?
+* Better way to store currentPlayer/currentDealer?
+Pointer?
+Reference?
+* Dynamically size printed cards?
+Is this even necessary?